ppet36/sousvide/README.md

 responsive Angular/Bootstrap application for setting cooking parameters and manage cooker, Eagle PCB design w/ schematic and 3D model of enclosure.

-Cooker are based on ESP12E module, submersible heater PROFESSOR PO500 and EHEIM Compact 300 aquarium pump.
+Cooker are based on ESP12E (or ESP07) module, submersible heater PROFESSOR PO500 and EHEIM Compact 300 aquarium pump.
 For measuring temperature watertight DS18B20 sensor is used.
 Analog ESP PIN is used for detecting water level and protecting "dry" run of cooker.
 Some parts are printed on 3D printer, bottom part of cooker is bended aluminium